First written: Jul. 2017; Last update: Nov 2022.

 How might it be relevant that we may be past peak economic growth at this point?
 Could it mean that our expectations for the future are likely to be biased?
 Looking back toward the 1960s might be instructive in this regard.
 For when we look at our economic history up until the 1960s, it is not so strange that people made many unrealistic predictions about the future around this period.
 Because not only might it have appeared natural to project the high growth rate at the time to remain constant into the future, which would have led to today’s global GDP being more than twice of what it is; it might also have seemed reasonable to predict the growth rates to keep on rising even further.
 After all, that was what they had been doing consistently up until that point, so why should it not continue in the following decades, resulting in flying cars and conversing robots by the year 2000?
 Such expectations were not that unreasonable given the preceding economic trends.

-The question is whether we might be similarly overoptimistic about future economic progress today given recent, possibly unique, growth trends, specifically the unprecedented increase in absolute annual growth that we have seen over the past two decades — cf. the increase of 0.7 trillion mentioned above.
+The question is whether we might be similarly overoptimistic about future economic progress today given recent, possibly unique, growth trends, specifically the unprecedented increase in absolute annual growth that we have seen over the past two decades.
 The same may apply to the trends in scientific and technological progress cited above, where peak growth in many areas appears to have happened in the period 1990-2010, meaning that we could now be at a point where we are disposed to being overoptimistic about further progress.

 Applying the mediocrity principle, we should not expect to live in an extremely unique time.
 Yet, in light of the facts about the ultimate limits to growth seen above, it is clear that we do: we are living during the childhood of civilization where there is still rapid growth, at the pace of doublings within a couple of decades.
 If civilization persists with similar growth rates, it will soon become a grown-up with near-zero relative growth.
 And it will then look back at our time — today plus minus a couple of centuries, most likely — as the one where growth rates were by far the highest in its entire history, which may be more than a trillion years.